-The Company May Not Be Successful in Reducing Business Costs to Offset Reduced Fares.
+The Company May Not Be Successful in Increasing Fares and Revenues to Offset Higher Business Costs.
 Ryanair operates a low-fares airline.
 The success of its business model depends on its ability to control costs so as to deliver low fares while at the same time earning a profit.
-However, the Company currently faces an environment of weakening economic demand-prompting fare reductions-as well as high fuel costs.
+The Company has limited control over its fuel costs and already has comparatively low other operating costs.
+In periods of high fuel costs, if the Company is unable to further reduce its other operating costs or generate additional revenues, operating profits are likely to fall.
+The Company cannot offer any assurances regarding its future profitability.
 See "-The Company Faces Significant Price and Other Pressures in a Highly Competitive Environment" below and "-Changes in Fuel Costs and Fuel Availability Affect the Company's Results and Increase the Likelihood that the Company May Incur Additional Losses" above.